boazbk/crypto/lec_00_1_mathematical-background.md

             $F(x)=1$ under $P$ and $Q$ respectively differ by at most $0.1$.
             Therefore, if the number of samples is smaller than a constant times
-            $1/\epsilon^2$ then there is simply *no test* that can reliably distinguish between these two possiblities.
+            $1/\epsilon^2$ then there is simply *no test* that can reliably distinguish between these two possibilities.